 Using predictive maintenance techniques, we have improved connectivity across many contracts and customer organizations.
 We have integrated commodity life cycles, from procurement through disposal.
 We’ve also baselined systems early in the construction cycle, so by the time they get into operations, we have a good history to use in predicting future maintenance needs.

-Assessing America’s gateway to space
+Assessing America’s entryway to space

 Images courtesy of NASA